PankajaBalasooriya/EN2533-Pulztrones/README.md

 Our robot was designed to complete a series of challenges inspired by the *Stranger Things* universe.
 The competition featured tasks such as line navigation, maze-solving, box manipulation, and terrain traversal.
 The project involved extensive hardware and software development, with the final product demonstrating the capability to autonomously navigate and solve challenges within a specified arena.

+## 🚩 Competition Tasks

+The competition was structured into multiple tasks, each testing a different aspect of robot performance:

+### 🧩 **Task 1: Line Navigation**
+Navigate intersecting lines of varying widths and identify a binary code.

+### 🔄 **Task 2: Maze Navigation and Box Manipulation**
+Grab a virtual box and move it through a maze with limited movement capabilities.

+### 🎨 **Task 3: Color Line Following**
+Follow a specific color line based on previously completed checkpoints.

+### ➖ **Task 4: Dashed Line Navigation**
+Track a white dashed line through a complex path.

+### 🚪 **Task 5: Portal Navigation**
+Time the robot's passage through a portal that opens and closes periodically.

+### 📦 **Task 6: Box Arrangement**
+Rearrange boxes based on task requirements.

+### 🧩 **Task 7: Hidden Task and Chamber Insertion**
+Complete an unknown task revealed during the competition.

+### 🪙 **Task 8: Coin Drop and Task Completion**
+Navigate uneven terrain and drop a coin at a specified spot to close a circuit and finish the task.

 ### Group Members
 | Name | Index Number |Email|